rahulrai-in/thecloudblog/tcb/content/lab/Crosspost Tweets to LinkedIn with Power Automate/index.md

 {{< img src="5.png" alt="Power Automate Flow" >}}

+Finally, after all the hard work, it's time to see the result.
+Here is how a crossposted tweet will appear on your LinkedIn timeline.
+Apart from the steps that I mentioned, I added a custom thumbnail image by setting the value of the `Image URL` property in the LinkedIn connector.
+The thumbnail image supersedes the default Twitter preview image displayed on LinkedIn.

+{{< img src="6.png" alt="Post on LinkedIn" >}}

 ## Conclusion

 You worked through a complete example of crossposting tweets to LinkedIn to drive more engagement and followers.
 Power Automate is not limited to connecting only with Microsoft products.
 You will find a diverse range of 3rd party connectors such as Asana, Mailchimp, DocuSign, Google Drive, and Eventbrite available in the Power Automate connector library.